-During the course, pupils will perform to each other and larger audiences.
-We have excellent Music Technology and recording facilities which enable pupils to compose using the software that will bring out their best creativity.
-A Level Music pupils go on trips to concerts in London and the local community to broaden their musical horizons and support their musical learning.
-Pupils will also learn about a broad range of musical styles and contexts; by the end of the course they will have studied the context and stylistic features of: vocal and instrumental music from across different musical time periods; music for film; popular music and jazz; fusions; and new directions.
+During the course, students will perform to each other and larger audiences.
+We have excellent Music Technology and recording facilities which enable students to compose using the software that will bring out their best creativity.
+A Level Music students go on trips to concerts in London and the local community to broaden their musical horizons and support their musical learning.
+Students will also learn about a broad range of musical styles and contexts; by the end of the course they will have studied the context and stylistic features of: vocal and instrumental music from across different musical time periods; music for film; popular music and jazz; fusions; and new directions.

 Assessment: Performing: 35%, Composing: 25%, Appraising: 40%